11BelowStudio/HECC-IT/Summer background preparation work/Planning/feature wishlist.md

 * JavaScript runtime engine stuff
     * HECCER
         * HECC Environment for Runtime
-* GUI program (can read and produce HECC, and includes HECC-UP to parse produced HECC)
+* GUI program
     * OH-HECC
         * Optional Help with HECC
+        * can read and produce HECC
+            * Does it via a GUI so people don't need to write HECC themselves
+        * includes HECC-UP to parse produced HECC

 ##The bare minimum for the MVP
 ###Tool (HECC-UP)